-Dr Leonora Risse is a research economist, currently a Lecturer in Economics at RMIT University, and in residence as a Research Fellow with the Women and Public Policy Program at Harvard University, and a Research Fellow with the Women's Leadership Institute Australia.
+Dr Leonora Risse is a Lecturer in Economics at RMIT University, a Research Fellow with the Women and Public Policy Program at Harvard University, and a Research Fellow with the Women's Leadership Institute Australia.

-She earned her PhD in Economics from the University of Queensland in 2008 and worked as a Senior Research Economist for the Australian Productivity Commission, chiefly working on education and employment inquiries.
+She was awarded her PhD in Economics from the University of Queensland in 2008 and worked as a Senior Research Economist for the Australian Productivity Commission.
 She formerly held a Vice-Chancellor's Postdoctoral Fellowship at RMIT University.

 Leonora is available to provide economic analysis and commentary on:

-In her role as the National Chair of the Women in Economics Network, Leonora can speak about the creation of WEN; the value of diversity in policy and economic decision-making; and the research evidence and policy insights that can inform the pursuit of gender equality in economics and other traditionally male-concentrated domains.
+Leonora currently serves as the National Chair of the Women in Economics Network.
+She is also available to speak about the creation of WEN; the value of diversity in policy and economic decision-making; and the research and policy insights that can inform the pursuit of gender equality in economics and other traditionally male-concentrated domains.

 She has ten years of university teaching and lecturing experience, including in macroeconomics, microeconomics and econometrics.
 She has contributed to various initiatives to broaden students' awareness about the practical usefulness of economics, and to foster a greater diversity, inclusion and a sense of belonging within the next generation of economics students.